patrickxchong/patrickxchong.com/src/posts/google-apps-script-create-trello-cards-from-google-form-responses.md

   that no Zapier integration can do!
 status: published
 tags:
-  - tech
+  - Tech
-  - tutorial
+  - Tutorial
-  - google-apps-script
+  - Google Apps Script
 author: patrick-chong
 date: 2021-08-31T02:31:10.530Z
 updatedAt: ''